Intel's Ronler Acres Plant

 TBS公式 YouTuboo

-Google translates the first two dozen characters as 'Thank you!!"
+Google translates the first two dozen characters of the YouTube title as 'Thank you!!"
 I am not sure I believe that, but whatever.
 There are four episodes, a cute girl, a convoluted plot and some real characters.
 Entertaining and intriguing.

 Update two days later: The series is incomplete.
 There are only four episodes available on Netflix and no sign of more episodes coming.
 So far they are just collecting clues and more questions and no explanation of what happened, so that's kind of a drag.